JulienRZ-Dev/jobshop/doc/src/solvers.md

 ## Greedy solver

-The greddy solver is not implemented yet.
+The greedy solver is not implemented yet.
 Its constructor accepts a parameter that specifies the priority that should be used to produce solutions.

 ## Descent Solver